 I know I needed to borrow for my first property.
 And this book was essential in getting that money at the best rate possible.

-Getting the Money provides the reader with the clear framework needed to raise the private capital needed for real estate.
+Getting the Money provides the reader with a clear framework needed to raise the private capital needed for real estate.
 This inspiring property financing book talks about the author's first-hand experience in using creativity and a genuine personality to raise millions of dollars for investing in real estate.

 This book has useful tips and tactical information to use for closing a deal.
 If you need to raise any private money for your investments, you are going to want to have read this book before you try to negotiate for your money.